 Invited submission: In December 2017 we started with the section "book reviews".
 Book reviewers are invited by the Editorial Board to conduct the review.
 Free submissions are not possible.
 The length of a book review is not determined.

-Publishing in IJRVET requires no article processing charges (APC) or other publication fees for either online articles or the printed version.
+Publishing in IJRVET requires no article processing charges (APC) or other publication fees.
+Publishing is free of costs.

 Issues (online): Triannually (April, August, December) plus special issues.
 All articles are open access.

 Yearbook (print): In addition to online issues, we publish all articles annually in a Yearbook.
 The first print version (Yearbook 2017) is now available.
 Please note: Yearbook 2017 is the first edition.
 Yearbooks of the years 2014 to 2016 are not available.
 To keep the price down, free copies of the printed Yearbook are not available.
 IJRVET Yearbooks (print) are available from Amazon (com, de, es, fr, it, uk, jp) and other retailers.
 The Yearbooks are also open access: 2018, 2017.

 Why considering IJRVET as a venue for your work?

 Authors grant IJRVET explicit the right to include their articles in indexation services, even if these services operate on a commercial basis.
 IJRVET and articles published therein are indexed at least in AIRITI, BASE, CNKI (China), COPAC (United Kingdom), DataCite, DOAJ, ECONSTOR, ECONBIZ, EDUDOC (Switzerland), ERIC (USA), ERIH Plus, OPENAIRE (Europe), PEDOCS (Germany), ProQuest, SCHOLAR, SCOPUS (accepted, indexation starting soon), SHERPA, SSOAR, VOCED Plus (Australia) and WorldCat/OCLC.
 Further indexation services will follow.